rdeneau/formation-fsharp/en/fsharp-training-04-option-result.md

 - ❗ Does not work for reference types
 - ❗ Lacks monadic behavior i.e. `map` and `bind` functions
 - ❗ Lacks built-in pattern matching `Some x | None`
-- ❗ In F♯, no magic as in C♯ / keyword `null`
+- ❗ In F♯, no magic as in C♯ with the `null` keyword

 👉 C♯ uses nullable types whereas F♯ uses only `Option`